 If you are hosting your Octopus Server yourself, these are the minimum requirements.

-The Octopus Deploy server is hosted on a Microsoft Windows operating system, however, once your Octopus Deploy server is up and running, you can deploy to Windows servers, Linux servers, Microsoft Azure, AWS, Cloud Regions, or even an Offline Package Drop.
+The Octopus Server is hosted on a Microsoft Windows operating system, however, once your Octopus Server is up and running, you can deploy to Windows servers, Linux servers, Microsoft Azure, AWS, Cloud Regions, or even an offline package drop.

-Octopus Deploy server can be hosted on any modern Windows Server.
-We automatically test the Octopus Deploy server on the following versions of Windows Server:
+Octopus Server can be hosted on any modern Windows Server.
+We automatically test the Octopus Server on the following versions of Windows Server:

 - Windows Server 2012 R2